briPXY/nn-upscaler-onnxweb/README.md

 const imageData16 = await wnx.Image.tensorToRGB16_NCHW(output.tensor)
 ```

-## Known Issues
+## Known Issues and Limitations
-- Significant pixels artifacts at the edge of opaque shapes in transparent image after upscaling.
+- No merged tensor output yet for models with tile based tensors.
-- Unmanaged webpage's memory usage (likely heaps from onnx-runtime) after an inference, maybe equally high as youtube page but expected to be more lightweight.
+- Unmanaged page's memory usage (likely heaps from onnx-runtime) after an inference, equal as youtube page but expected to be more lightweight.
+- Inference on browser might less performant than running onnx model natively.

 ## Included Models